-A test of the siren was held on Wednesday, November 13, 2019.
+A test of the siren will be held on Wednesday, November 18, 2020.

 To further ensure the safety of the residents, visitors and businesses along the Occoquan River shoreline, Fairfax Water installed sirens to warn people in the highly unlikely event that there is ever a massive failure of the Occoquan River Dam.